Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Numerical results

 where the weight function $w \in L^\infty(D)$ is a mollifier centered at $x_0 = (2/5 , -1/2)$ with radius $r = 3/20$ (we refer to~\cite[equation~(58)]{bprr18+} for the specific expression).
 Thus, the integral over $D$ in~\eqref{eq:variance_goal} approximates the function value $\uu(x_0,\y)$ for each $\y \in \Gamma$.
-The initial mesh $\TT_0$ is a uniform mesh of 512 right-angled triangles, and the tolerances are set to $\tol =$ \num{4e-5} and $\tol_{\mathrm{ref}} =$ \num{1e-5}.
+The initial mesh $\TT_0$ is a uniform mesh of 512 right-angled triangles.

 We note that the four nonlinear goal functionals considered in this section satisfy inequality~\eqref{eq:nonlinear:ass:goal} with $\Cgoal > 0$ depending only on $\norm{w}{L^{\infty}(D)}$ and the Poincar\'e constant of the physical domain~$D$.